How Water Systems Work

 There are many dedicated professionals behind the scenes that ensure the delivery of safe clean drinking water to our homes, businesses and schools 24/7, 365 days a year.
 Rarely do these professionals talk about what their individual roles are and how their role plays in the process of delivering public drinking water.

-The following pages are meant to help the public understand all of the different process, federal and state requirements, programs, processes and water industry standards that are followed to ensure clean safe drinking water is delivered to customers from the forest to the tap in seemingly never-ending quantities.
+This booklet is meant to help the public understand all of the different process, federal and state requirements, programs, processes and water industry standards that are followed to ensure clean safe drinking water is delivered to customers from the forest to the tap in seemingly never-ending quantities.
 The booklet covers the following information:

 Download PDF | Call for hard copy: (503) 723-3511